SHP Rising Star Awards

 Rising Star in Manufacturing

-Recognising individuals in the UK manufacturing sector going above and beyond to improve occupational health, safety and/or workplace wellbeing.
+Recognising individuals in the UK manufacturing sector, under the age of 30, going above and beyond to improve occupational health, safety and/or workplace wellbeing.
 Every submission in this category is also automatically entered into Rising Star UK.

 The current holder of Rising Star in Manufacturing, winner of the 2020 award is Sam Watts of PepsiCo.
 You can read about Sam Watts and her achievements here.
 Below is the LinkedIn post from SHP’s editor, announcing Sam Watts as winner of Rising Star in Manufacturing 2020.
 And click here to read about the other Rising Star in Manufacturing 2020 finalists.